Hamiltonian representation of isomonodromic deformations of general rational connections on $\mathfrak{gl}_2(\mathbb{C})$: Introduction

-To sum up, the main results obtained in this article are the following: \begin{itemize} \item A general expression of the Lax pairs in terms of apparent singularities $\left(q_i\right)_{1\leq i\leq g}$ and their dual coordinates $\left(p_i\right)_{1\leq i\leq g}$ in Propositions \ref{PropLaxMatrix}, \ref{PropA12Form} and \ref{Propcalpha}. \item A general expression of the evolutions of the Darboux coordinates $\left(q_i,p_i\right)_{1\leq i\leq g}$ under any irregular time or any position of the poles in Theorem \ref{HamTheorem} and a proof that these evolutions are Hamiltonian with explicit expressions for the corresponding Hamiltonians. \item A reduction of the total isomonodromic deformations space to a subspace of non-trivial deformations (of dimension $g$) preserving the fundamental symplectic two-form $\Omega$ (Theorem \ref{MainTheotau0}).
-This reduction is equivalent to a map between the set of irregular times and location of the poles towards a set of trivial and non-trivial isomonodromic times that is provided in Definitions \ref{DefTrivialrgeq3}, \ref{DefTrivialrequal2}, \ref{DefTrivialrequal1}, \ref{DefTrivialrequal1n1} depending on the degree of the pole at infinity and the number of poles. \item Simple formulas of the Hamiltonians in terms of the non-trivial isomonodromic times after a canonical choice of the trivial times are provided in Section \ref{SectionMainResult}.
+To sum up, the main results obtained in this article are the following: \begin{itemize} \item A general expression of the Lax pairs in terms of apparent singularities $\left(q_i\right)_{1\leq i\leq g}$ and their dual coordinates $\left(p_i\right)_{1\leq i\leq g}$ in Propositions \ref{PropLaxMatrix}, \ref{PropA12Form} and \ref{Propcalpha}. \item {A general expression of the evolutions of the Darboux coordinates $\left(q_i,p_i\right)_{1\leq i\leq g}$ under any irregular time or any position of the poles in Theorem \ref{HamTheorem} and a proof that these evolutions are Hamiltonian with explicit expressions for the corresponding Hamiltonians.
+This provides an explicit expression of the fundamental symplectic two-form $\Omega$ in a canonical form in Definition \ref{DefinitionSymplecticForm}.} \item The explicit expressions of the Lax matrices and the Hamiltonians gives a birational map between the symplectic Ehresmann connection and the Jimbo-Miwa-Ueno/Boalch symplectic isomonodromy connection in Theorem \ref{TheoremCorrespondence}. \item A reduction of the total isomonodromic deformations space to a subspace of non-trivial deformations (of dimension $g$) preserving the fundamental symplectic two-form $\Omega$ (Theorem \ref{MainTheotau0}).
+This reduction is equivalent to a map between the set of irregular times and location of the poles towards a set of trivial and non-trivial isomonodromic times that is provided in Definitions \ref{DefTrivialrgeq3}, \ref{DefTrivialrequal2}, \ref{DefTrivialrequal1}, \ref{DefTrivialrequal1n1} depending on the degree of the pole at infinity and the number of poles.
+In particular, this reduction provides a Liouville-integrable Hamiltonian system since we get as many Hamiltonians as non-trivial isomonodromic times. \item Simple formulas of the Hamiltonians in terms of the non-trivial isomonodromic times after a canonical choice of the trivial times are provided in Section \ref{SectionMainResult}.
 In particular, we obtain that the Hamiltonians are (time-dependent) linear combinations of the isospectral Hamiltonians (that are independent of the deformation) in Theorem \ref{HamTheoremReduced}.
 Coefficients of the linear combinations are explicit and recover recent results of \cite{MartaPaper2022}. \item Application of the general construction to the Painlev\'{e} equations and Fuchsian systems is presented in Section \ref{SectionExemples}.
 Moreover, the case of the second element of the Painlev\'{e} $2$ hierarchy (which is a case of genus $g=2$) is also presented in Section \ref{SectionSecondElementP2} and recovers results of H. Chiba \cite{Chiba}. \item The connection with the quantization of classical spectral curves via topological recursion is presented as a by-product in Section \ref{SectionTR}. \end{itemize}